Aqsa48/Bootcamp2020/README.md

 # Bootcamp2020
-This is my bootcamo repo to get started with
+This is my basic website for bootcamp practices to get started with.